What we learned from the UK's general election that will shape politics over the coming years

 Musical chairs

-When they take their seats on the green benches, the Labour members will sit where the Conservatives have been for the past 14 years, on the right hand side of the speaker of the House.
-The Conservatives will be the opposition, having come second, and will sit to the left of the speaker.
+When they take their seats on the green benches, the 412 Labour members will sit where the Conservatives have been for the past 14 years, on the right-hand side of the speaker of the House.
+The 121 Conservatives will be the main opposition and will sit to the left of the speaker.

+The other opposition benches will look very different, however.
+If as anticipated the Liberal Democrats win the final seat to report, the party will have 72 members of Parliament, up from the 11 it won last time.

 Follow AP's coverage of elections around the world: https://apnews.com/hub/global-elections/